davidbettis/daily-office/README.md

 * Opening sentences of scripture that vary according to the church calendar
 * use the Cloverdale psalter for psalms
 * (Morning Prayer) "From Easter Day through the Day of Pentecost “Alleluia, alleluia” may be added to the preceding versicle and response."
-* remember the brevity chosen in a cookie and default to that length
-* Add option for traditional / contemporary Lord's prayer

 # Release Notes